MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

     if __name__ == '__main__':
         app.run(debug=True)

+terminal:

+    python main.py

-(to check http locally, can use lynx http://127.0.0.1:5000 -dump as an alternative to baseline curl) (notice that lynx pings dynamically, so you do not have to run it repeatedly)
+To test http locally, can use lynx http://127.0.0.1:5000 -dump as an alternative to baseline curl.
+Lynx renders http well enough to figure out whether it works.
+Notice that lynx pings dynamically, so you do not have to run it repeatedly.
+Then stop serving.

+terminal:

     cd templates
     nano predict.html

+predict.html:

     <!doctype html>
     <html>